- Search The Registry

 Mary E. Webb

 *The birth of Mary E. Webb is celebrated on this date in 1828.
-She was a Black actress and orator known for her dramatic readings of poetry and literature.
+She was a Black actress and orator known for her dramatic poetry and literature readings.

-Mary Espartero Webb was born in New Bedford, Massachusetts, three weeks after her mother succeeded in escaping therefrom slavery in Virginia.
-Her father, who was described as "a Spanish gentleman of wealth [who] had made many efforts to purchase the freedom of her mother", provided financial support for Mary until age 6 or 7.
-Through her mother's efforts, Mary was admitted to a school where her education included poetry and dramatic literature and developed a talent for performance.
+Mary Espartero Webb was born in New Bedford, Massachusetts, three weeks after her mother escaped slavery in Virginia.
+Her father, described as "a Spanish gentleman of wealth [who] had made many efforts to purchase her mother's freedom," provided financial support for Mary until age 6 or 7.
+Through her mother's efforts, Mary was admitted to a school where her education included poetry and dramatic literature, and developed a talent for performance.